Deployment Guide

 Supabase:

-• Get connection string from Project Settings → Database
+• Get connection strings from Project Settings → Database

 Railway: